 With health care costs continuing to rise, the company has been looking for ways to reduce costs across the board.
 Its Primary Care Medical Home (PCMH) program is designed to lower costs related to caring for chronically ill patients by establishing primary care providers to coordinate their care.
 Its HealthyBlue program offers incentives for getting healthy and taking control of one's own well-being (such as quitting smoking or losing weight).
 In addition, CareFirst is introducing more affordable coverage options, such as plans that are eligible for use with health savings accounts (HSAs).

-In 2013 the company opened a new mobile unit geared to educate people about the Affordable Care Act, inform them of new coverage options, and help enroll them in the new health care insurance opportunities provided by the Act.
+That year the company opened a new mobile unit geared to educate people about the Affordable Care Act, inform them of new coverage options, and help enroll them in the new health care insurance opportunities provided by the act.